ltrgoddard/thesis/temp.markdown

 > or may include features of both, like a system of Christian angels
 > who, rather than owning no sexual identity at all, may present as
 > equally responsive to both genders and both bodily incarnations, in
-> cherishment and in trust.[^496]
+> cherishment and in trust.[^504]

-That this statement might now be objected to for its binarism—‘both genders and both bodily incarnations’—neatly illustrates how poetic thought exists in relation to an always-shifting social and historical context; a context from which, as Prynne would be the first to acknowledge, it does not have the luxury of severing itself.
-Earlier in ‘The Poet’s Imaginary’, Prynne writes that ‘being a good poet and continuing to meet the self-challenge of not lapsing into mediocrity is continuously difficult, a matter of struggle not easily handled because intrinsically hard to recognize accurately’.[^497] Part of this difficulty—and something that Prynne has striven to do throughout his career—is to acknowledge the intersection of the poetic and the political, even when they appear to be most separate, and especially when the content of the latter is necessarily remote from the poet’s own personal experience.
+That this statement might now be objected to for its binarism—‘both genders and both bodily incarnations’—illustrates how poetic thought exists in relation to an always-shifting social and historical context;
+a context from which, as Prynne would be the first to acknowledge, it does not have the luxury of severing itself.
+Earlier in ‘The Poet’s Imaginary’, Prynne writes that ‘being a good poet and continuing to meet the self-challenge of not lapsing into mediocrity is continuously difficult, a matter of struggle not easily handled because intrinsically hard to recognize accurately’.[^505] Part of this difficulty—and something that Prynne has striven to do throughout his career—is to acknowledge the intersection of the poetic and the political, even when they appear to be most separate, and especially when the content of the latter is remote from the poet’s own personal experience.[^506]

 The poetical is personal and the personal is political.
 As long as literary analysis is restricted to the texts of individual poems and not